 Ivan mentions other challenges for new methods to gain ground; demands for animal experiments from scientific journals, knowledge of new methods among researchers in general, but also among the ethics committees that evaluate all applications for ethical approval of animal experiments.

 He also emphasizes the importance of increased funding to develop, evaluate and validate new methods.
-This issue must be raised from many different forces, of which the 3Rs Center is one.
+This issue must be raised by many different forces, where the National Committee and the 3Rs Center can contribute.

-– What you do at the Center means a lot for the future.
+– What we do in the National Committee means a lot for the future.
 When you talk to young researchers, the interest in new methods and human-based models is huge.
-For someone to commit to a change, a national support can mean a lot.
+For someone to work for a change, a national support and commitment could be crucial.